 Between cobblestone streets and cute little guesthouses that have no elevators and only stairs, you’ll be grateful for having something that is easily carried on your back.

-When it came time to begin my travels, I chose a Tortuga 45L Backpack because they’re compact, carry-on friendly, and don’t scream “backpacker” as loudly as other bags.
+When it came time to begin my travels, I chose a 40L Tortuga backpack because they’re compact, carry-on friendly, and don’t scream “backpacker” as loudly as other bags.

-I used their original version for 2.5 years before Tortuga recently sent me me their newest version to test out, and I love it even more than the original.
+I used their original version for a few years before Tortuga recently sent me me their newest version to test out, and I love it even more than the original.

-Plus, it’s quite comfortable to wear, with a padded hip belt and comfort-molding shoulder straps complete with a chest strap so that you can distribute weight perfectly across your body in the event that you need to wear your backpack for longer than usual.
-Check out more specs and details here.
+Plus, it’s quite comfortable to wear, with a padded hip belt and comfort-molding shoulder straps complete with a chest strap so that you can distribute weight across your body.

 However, one of my travel tips is that when I fly on a low-budget airline, I pay for priority boarding.
-I do this not to board first, but so that I can also bring my travel daypack as my personal item.
+I do this not to board first, but so that I can also bring my CitySafe PacSafe as my personal item (more on that later).

-This only adds a few dollars onto my budget airline ticket, whereas adding checked luggage usually more than doubles my ticket cost — and incurs a long wait at the airport to pick up my bag.
+This only adds a few dollars onto my budget airline ticket, whereas adding checked luggage usually more than doubles my ticket cost — and adds on a long wait at the airport to pick up my bag!

 Toiletry Case